- Get Started

 Marketplace Recipe: Vendors Example

-- Multiple vendors, each having vendor admins.
+- Manage multiple vendors, each having vendor admins.

-Step 1: Create Marketplace Module#
+Step 2: Create Marketplace Module#

 Medusa creates commerce features in modules.
 For example, product features and data models are created in the Product Module.